AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter/README.md

 ## Documentation

-You can find configuration file Documentation here -> [Configuration](CONFIGURATION-FILE.md)
+You can find the configuration file Documentation here -> [Configuration](CONFIGURATION-FILE.md)

-Also all our code was compatible with Doxygen
+Also all our code is compatible with Doxygen